Rockland Nationals: History

 In the 2023–24 season, the Nats finished third place in the Yzerman Division at 32–19–3 and qualified for the playoffs for the fifth time in history.
 They have won the first round against the Renfrew Wolves 4 games to 2, but have lost in the semifinals against the eventual champion Navan Grads in five games.
 In September 2024, the Rockland Nationals won the first edition of the RE/MAX Cup against their long-time rival Hawkesbury Hawks on September 8, 2024, which was held at the Clarence-Rockland Arena.

 In the 2024–25 regular season, Rockland started the season by winning their first 12 games in a row to a record of 12–0–0, a franchise record since the 1979–80 season.
 Their first loss in regulation time occurred on November 8, 2024 in Hawkesbury against the Hawks, to a record of 15–1–1.
 They finished the regular season first place in the CCHL and third in the CJHL, with a record of 45–8–2.
 The 2024–25 season was also notable for the Nationals by drawing 14,227 people to its rink for an average of 569 fans per game, the highest in franchise history.
 On April 27, 2025 at the Carleton Place Arena, Rockland won their fifth Bogart Cup in franchise history by defeating the Carleton Place Canadians in four games, with team forward Anthony Hall scoring the game winner in overtime.
 The league has given multiple awards to the team, as Justin Pereira was named the CCHL Head Coach of the Year, Carl Robillard was named the CCHL General Manager of the Year, and Denis Dalrymple was named the CCHL Trainer of the Year.
 The Nats have averaged 1,105 fans in eight playoff home games, including a near-capacity crowd of 1,892 people during Game 7 of the semifinals against the Smiths Falls Bears.

+Continuing their success from the previous season, the Nationals surpassed all expectations.
+Finishing with a historic 52-win season (with just 3 regulation losses all season long), they cruised through the playoffs with a 5-game victory over the Carleton Place Canadians before 4-game sweeps of both the Kemptville 73's and Smiths Falls Bears to capture back-to-back Bogart Cup victories.
+With a collection of awards including Coach of the Year (Justin Pereira), Scoring Champion & Most Valuable Player (Gabriel Le Houillier), and Top Defenceman (Mathys Laurent), the Nats even earned national recognition, finishing atop the Canadian Junior Hockey League Gatorade Top 20 Rankings for 12 consecutive weeks to finish the regular season.
+As well, Pereira earned the Darcy Haugan/Mark Cross Memorial Award as the CJHL Coach of the Year, and Gabriel Le Houillier earned the CJHL MVP award with an outstanding season - scoring 120 points over 52 regular-season games and adding 33 points in 13 playoff games for an overall point-per-game pace of 2.35.